 - 3.7.1 Construction site operators shall control and properly dispose of all on-site waste, including but not limited to cut trees, stumps, debris, junk, rubbish, discarded building materials, concrete truck washout, chemicals, litter, sanitary waste and other materials.
-These materials shall not be buried or left on the site unless specifically approved by the Durham Department of Public Works, and where appropriate, by NHDES. - 3.7.2 If the development site is in close proximity to a waterbody, all stockpiles, concrete washout areas, chemicals, fertilizers, hazardous materials, etc., shall be located as far from the waterbody as possible and at a minimum of 50 feet away (75 feet in the case of a wetland setback area). - 3.7.3 Applicants are encouraged to recycle shall capture recyclable materials generated during construction either for reuse by the applicant or for collection for recycling by third parties.
-The applicant shall document and maintain a file demonstrating its concerted recycling effort for review by the Code Enforcement Officer.
-Applicants shall are encouraged to coordinate with the Durham Department of Public Works for advice on what materials can be recycled in the local area, and for a list of firms accepting recyclables.
+These materials shall not be buried or left on the site unless specifically approved by the Durham Department of Public Works, and where appropriate, by NHDES. - 3.7.2 If the development site is in close proximity to a waterbody, all stockpiles, concrete washout areas, chemicals, fertilizers, hazardous materials, etc., shall be located as far from the waterbody as possible and at a minimum of 50 feet away (75 feet in the case of a wetland setback area). - 3.7.3 Applicants are encouraged to recycle materials generated during construction either for reuse by the applicant or for collection for recycling by third parties.
+Applicants are encouraged to coordinate with the Durham Department of Public Works for advice on what materials can be recycled in the local area, and for a list of firms accepting recyclables.